 Chairs: Thomas Mueller-Reichert & Michel Steinmetz

-This session covers recent advances and applications in biological electron microscopy at the molecular, cellular and organismic level, including cryo-methods for specimen preparation.
-Also aspects of 3D data collection (electron tomography, FIB-SEM and serial blockface imaging) and image processing for 3D modelling will be covered.
+This session covers recent advances and applications in biological cryo-electron microscopy (cryo-EM) at the molecular, cellular and organismic level.
+This session welcomes all contributions in which cryo-EM approaches made a significant contribution to address a particular biological question that could not be undertaken using conventional scanning- and/or transmission electron microscopy approaches.
+In addition, aspects of 3D data collection and data modelling obtained under cryo-imaging conditions such as electron tomography and FIB-SEM will be covered.
 This session excludes molecular imaging by cryo-EM for single particle analysis.

 LS-7.
 Embryology & Developmental Biology